Australia

 Ireland

-Certain cases attract specific limitation periods, most notably:
+Certain cases attract special limitation periods, most notably:

-• personal injury claims must be brought within two years
+• personal injury claims, which must be brought within two years;

-Judicial review actions must be brought promptly, and within three months of the actionable event.
+• regular judicial review actions, which must be brought promptly and in any case within three months of the decision which is being challenged; and

 If a cause of action has been concealed by fraud, this will normally extend the limitation period.